-Launched in 2013 by executive chef Pete Taylor and food blogger Heather Scholten, Spiceologist is one of the most innovative spice companies in the world.
-With a passion for 100% natural blends of spices and rubs that are gluten, dairy and soy free, they create new and exciting flavors that work for so many delicious meals, whether you want to spice up popcorn or whatever’s sizzling on the grill.
-Check out the 10 Commandments of Spice below, then head over to Spiceologist to shop for things like Sriracha Mango and Cajun Blue Cheese rubs.
+Created by executive chef Pete Taylor and food blogger Heather Scholten in 2013, Spiceologist is one of the most innovative spice brands in the world.
+Taylor and Scholten create innovative blends that are gluten-, dairy-, and soy-free — allowing anyone to use them to turn up their flavor game to an eleven.
+Check out the dos and don’ts of spice below, then head over to Spiceologist to shop for things like espresso chile and Cajun blue cheese rubs.

-2. Some spices you just don’t buy dried.
-Avoid dried parsley, mint or cilantro – unless you admire the taste of dried grass, fresh is best when it comes to those herbs.
+2. There are some spices that you just don’t buy dried.
+Avoid dried parsley, mint, or cilantro.
+Unless you admire the taste of dried grass, fresh is best when it comes to those herbs.

 3. Don’t store your spices above your oven or stove top.
 Spices contain essential oils (flavor/aroma), and when they’re heated up, those oils disappear.

 5. Don’t buy your spices in astronomical amounts.
 Most spices maintain their flavor/aroma for about two years.
-Think twice before you buy that 32 ounce container of cinnamon (you don’t even need that much to make your own cinnamon whiskey!).
+Think twice before you buy that 32-ounce container of cinnamon (you don’t even need that much to make your own cinnamon whiskey!).

 6. Old spice is for armpits.
-For maximum flavor, make sure to replace any ancient spices you may have laying around.
+For maximum flavor, make sure to replace any ancient spices you may have laying around

-2. Buy whole and grind fresh.
-Nothing compares to freshly ground nutmeg, cumin, coriander, cinnamon and allspice.
+7. Buy whole and grind fresh.
+Nothing compares to freshly ground nutmeg, cumin, coriander, cinnamon, and allspice.

-3. Toast/roast your spices for an added flavor dimension.
-It’s simple: lightly toast your cumin in a sauté pan, cool the cumin completely then grind it up before using.
+8. Toast/roast your spices for an added flavor dimension.
+It’s simple: Lightly toast your cumin in a sauté pan, then cool the cumin completely then grind it up before using.

-4. Pick up a cheap coffee grinder, and designate it for spices only.
+9. Pick up a cheap coffee grinder and designate it for spices only.
 Nothing fancy, just something in that $15-$20 range.

-5. Experiment with flavor, and get creative in the kitchen.
+10. Experiment with flavor and get creative in the kitchen.
 Step outside of your comfort zone and try cooking with more exotic spices like galangal, sumac, cardamom, or saffron.
 You’re probably already drinking some of these if you drink amari, so why not cook with them too?